-LAPD chief: Officers kill hostages for 1st time in 13 years
+LAPD chief: Officers kill a hostage for 1st time in 13 years

 LOS ANGELES – Los Angeles police released video Tuesday showing officers fatally shooting an armed man and the woman he was holding hostage, marking the second time LAPD gunfire has killed a bystander in the last six weeks.

-A hostage has not been killed by department gunfire in the last 13 years until the two recent cases, Police Chief Michel Moore told reporters.
+A hostage has not been killed by department gunfire in the last 13 years until the two recent bystanders, Police Chief Michel Moore told reporters.

 A man held a knife to a woman's throat outside a church last month and witnesses said he began cutting her when officers shot at the pair nearly 20 times, killing them both, authorities say.